 Statewide, over 1.3 million voter registration record updates were made in 2022.
 Of these, over 235,000 were new voter registrations.
 Voter registration updates include address updates, county-to-county transfers as someone moves to a new county, precinct changes due to redistricting, and more.
 Over 772,000 voter registration transactions in 2022 initiated from the Department of Licensing (DOL), marking a return to the trend of DOL being the main source of voter registration record updates following the shift to online voter registration record updates at the beginning of the COVID-19 pandemic.
-Voter registration drive rates are also lower than in years prior to the beginning of the safety of attendees and staff.
+Voter registration drive rates are also lower than in years prior to the beginning of the COVID-19 pandemic; as the pandemic continues, fewer organizations hold in-person voter registration drives for the safety of attendees and staff.
 Prior to the COVID-19 pandemic, 1-3% of voter registration transactions originated from voter registration drives.